 Looking for the top vegan restaurants in Denver?
-I am a proud Denver native, and I have created a list of the best vegan restaurants in the metro area.
-All restaurants on the list are vegan only, so there is no worry about cross-contamination.
-Also included are several other great restaurants with vegan dining options and a list of new vegan restaurants.
+I am a proud Denver native and have created a list of the best vegan restaurants in the metro area.
+All restaurants on the list are vegan, so there is no worry about cross-contamination.

 As a proud Denver native, I can honestly say the food scene here has improved yearly.
 We now have unique and creative restaurants all over the city, including several vegan-only restaurants.